syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 <kbd>Enter</kbd>
 </td>
 <td>
-If the active current cell is in edit mode, the changes will committed and moves the current cell to below the active current cell.
-If the active current cell is in last row, commits changes only and retains in the same cell.
+If the active current cell is in edit mode, the changes will be committed and moves the current cell to below the active current cell.
+If the active current cell is in the last row, commits changes only and retains in the same cell.
 </td>
 </tr>
 <tr>